maggicone/remWOL-moonlight/guide/README.md

 ---

 > [!IMPORTANT]
-> Using **Tailscale** is recommended only if it is already your main way of accessing your gaming PC with Moonlight, or if you have troubles with setting up the DNS.
+> Using **Tailscale** is recommended if it is already your main way of accessing your gaming PC with Moonlight, or if you have troubles with setting up the DNS.
 > In Moonlight, you can still continue connecting to your pc via Port forwarding regardless of whether you choose the DNS method or the Tailscale method.
 > By chosing going with Tailscale, your client device running Moonlight will still need tailscale installed and running